DPorichis/vamana-indexing/ReadMe.md

 - `printing=[true/false]`: Enable or disable detailed printing (Defaults to true)
 - `savegraph=[true/false]`: Save the graph created to a file (Defaults to false)
 - `truthfile=[filename]`: File containing the ground truth.
 Accuracy will not be calculated when a value is not set
+- `index=[f/s/u]` : f for filtered vamana, s for stitched vamana and u for unfiltered

 An example execusion is :